davidtinker/grails-handlebars/README.md

     grails install-plugin handlebars

+Note that you need to install the handlebars-resources plugin separately if you also want to use handlebars.js on the client:

+    grails install-plugin handlebars-resources

 ## Usage

 A handlebars:render tag is provided to render handlebars templates server side in views and from controllers.
 The